byhernandez06/todo-api/README.md

 ## Usage

 The repository has a collection that you can see through Postman, it is quite clear, you will see the methods with their respective urls, body and other information.
+Do a correct login and the get the token, add it in all requests, go to Authorization/Bearer token, and add it there.

 ## Contributing